 The development and commercialization of new drug products is highly competitive.
-We face competition with respect to our current product candidates, and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
+We face competition with respect to our current product candidates and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
 In addition to existing therapeutic treatments for the indications we are targeting with our product candidates, if any of our product candidates achieves regulatory approval, we also face potential competition from other drug candidates in development by other companies.
-If approved, oliceridine also may compete against, or be used in combination with, OFIRMEV® (IV acetaminophen), marketed by Mallinckrodt plc, with EXPAREL® (liposomal bupivacaine), marketed by Pacira Pharmaceuticals, Inc., CALDOLOR® (IV ibuprofen), marketed by Cumberland Pharmaceuticals, and DSUVIATM (sublingual sufentanil nanotabs), marketed by AcelRx.
-In addition to currently marketed IV analgesics, we are aware of a number of products in development that are aimed at improving the treatment of moderate-tosevere acute pain.
-AcelRx Pharmaceuticals, Inc. is developing ZALVISOTM, a patient controlled analgesia device which dispenses sublingual sufantanil nanotabs.
-Innocoll Holdings plc, and Heron Therapeutics Inc. have proprietary long-acting reformulations of bupivacaine in development.
-Recro Pharma, Inc. is developing an IV version of the NSAID meloxicam.
-Cara Therapeutics Inc. is developing IV and oral dose forms of a peripherally restricted κ-opioid receptor agonist, which has been administered in combination with mu-opioids in clinical trials.
-Avenue Therapeutics, Inc. is developing an IV version of the generic opioid tramadol for moderate-to-severe acute pain.
+If approved, oliceridine also may compete against, or be used in combination with, OFIRMEV® (IV acetaminophen), marketed by Mallinckrodt plc, with EXPAREL® (liposomal bupivacaine), marketed by Pacira Pharmaceuticals, Inc., CALDOLOR® (IV ibuprofen), marketed by Cumberland Pharmaceuticals, DSUVIATM (sublingual sufentanil nanotabs), marketed by AcelRx, and ANJESOTM (IV meloxicam), marketed by Baudax Bio, Inc. In addition to currently marketed IV analgesics, we are aware of a number of products in development that are aimed at improving the treatment of moderate-to-severe acute pain.
+AcelRx Pharmaceuticals, Inc. is developing ZALVISOTM, a patient-controlled analgesia device which dispenses sublingual sufantanil nanotabs.
+Innocoll Holdings plc., Heron Therapeutics Inc. and Durect Corporation have proprietary long-acting reformulations of bupivacaine in development.
+Cara Therapeutics Inc. is developing IV and oral dose forms of a peripherally restricted k-opioid receptor agonist, which has been administered in combination with mu-opioids in clinical trials.
+Avenue Therapeutics, Inc. is developing an IV version of the generic opioid tramadol for moderate-tosevere acute pain.
 Some of these potential competitive compounds are being developed by large, well-financed, and experienced pharmaceutical and biotechnology companies, or have been partnered with such companies, which may give them development, regulatory and marketing advantages over us.